swirldslabs/hedera-typewriter/README.md

 ### Setup

 1. **Topic ID:** Before we can run the game, make sure to create a new topic ID on the Hedera testnet.
 Copy the Topic ID and paste it in the `.env` file in the next step.
+(Use the portal with the correct account type!)

+**Don't forget to update the topic ID in the hashscan link in the `public/index.html` file as well on line 95.**

 2. **Hedera Account and Environment Variables**:
 Fill out your `OPERATOR_KEY`, `OPERATOR_ID`, and `TOPIC_ID` in the `.env` file.
 You can copy the `.env.example` file to `.env` and fill in your details: